 My approach is Integrative, which basically means that I draw from several major schools of psychotherapeutic thought.
 I always endeavour to practice in a way that is diversity-affirmative, meaning that I will respect your own unique life choices and situations (pertaining to issues around sexuality and sexual preference, political/spiritual/religious beliefs, gender identification, ethnic background, socio-economic status etc).

 I am committed to my own personal development.
 I have been engaged in personal psychotherapy for several years, four of which have been with a body psychotherapist; this naturally influences the way I work.

-I am part of a regular CPD (continued professional development) group studying Embodied Psychotherapy.
-Other CPD courses that I've completed have been on the following themes: body psychotherapy, nature-based therapy, attachment theory, Embodied-Relational Therapy.
+I attend regular CPD (continued professional development), previous CPD courses that I've completed have been on the following themes: Couples therapy, Process-oriented Psychology, Embodied-Relational Therapy, Body psychotherapy, nature-based therapy.
 I've two years experience counselling at The Swan Project in Bristol largely working with people who are struggling with addiction.

-I am a fully qualified and insured registered member of the BACP (British Association of Counselling and Psychotherapy) and abide by their ethical guidelines.
-I have professional, clinical supervision with a body psychotherapist as well as regular peer supervision, both of which are strictly confidential.
+I am a fully qualified, insured and registered member of the BACP (British Association of Counselling and Psychotherapy)and I abide by their ethical guidelines.
+I have professional, clinical and strictly confidential supervision.